-Hardware access has always been reserved for native software, but in the recent years the web platform has gained capabilities to access hardware through new specification such as Web Audio, Web Bluetooth, Web NFC.
+Hardware access has always been reserved for native software, but in the recent years the web platform has gained capabilities to access hardware through new specifications such as Web USB, Web Bluetooth, Web NFC, Native Messaging as well as Web Audio, Web MIDI and Gamepad API.

-We also have also teamed up with Google and Nordic Semiconductor to be able to provide sample hardware for our attendees, so they can go back home and experiment with hardware for the web!
+We also have also teamed up with Google and Nordic Semiconductor to be able to provide sample hardware for some lucky attendees, so they can go back home and experiment with hardware for the web!

 Building great experiences for the web is easier than ever with the recent arrivals of CSS Grid, Flexbox and animations, but what’s coming next?
 How do we ensure the web platform is flexible enough to accommodate future use-cases?